platformsh/platformsh-docs/docs/src/languages/php/_index.md

 It's possible to change some of the PHP-FPM runtime configuration via the `runtime` property in your [app configuration](../../create-apps/app-reference.md#runtime).
 You can set the [PHP  runtime timezone](../../create-apps/timezone.md).

-The default PHP values can be retrieved by calling the [`phpinfo()` function](https://www.php.net/manual/en/function.phpinfo.php) from within a php script.
-Don't forget to remove the file once you've retrieved all the information you need.

 Some noteworthy settings are:

 | Name | Value | Description |